 Duration of your Aesthetics Training Course

 Foundation Training is typically a one-day course, though some may be longer.
 For example, our Foundation Training Programme includes one full day in the clinic, plus a one-to-one 75 minute mentoring session.

 Many training providers offer a second day as an ‘advanced’ add-on to help supplement your foundation training.
 This suits practitioners who are interested in getting a fuller introduction to botulinum toxins and dermal fillers and allows you to experience the basic techniques and get a feel for practicing facial Aesthetics.

-However, HEE guidelines (Part One) explicitly state that “very short courses, eg 1-2 days in duration, will not meet the requirements for APL/RPL”.
-In other words, by 2018, these short courses will not be able to be recognised as formal training.
+Bear in mind that the HEE qualification requirements (Part One) explicitly state that ‘very short courses, eg 1-2 days in duration, will not meet the requirements for APL/RPL’.
+In other words, these short courses are not recognised as formal training.